"I've often thought of my ministry as a wedge plowing a field that is

 called "provinces," has wide powers of self-government.
 They

-independently decide who is eligible for ordination.
+independently decide who are eligible for ordination as priests and consecration as bishops.
 The leader of

 each province -- the Primate -- and the bishops meet every ten years at the Lambeth Conference.